iberlinson/SX-AO/Workflows/Umbrella-Notification-Security-Events__definition_workflow_01UAZNIE39WZ75XUNaBm9qd8a1MIjIsJzO8/Umbrella_notification_readme.md

     * **Authentication option**: **Basic**

+  * If Email notiication is enable, please verify you have a valid Email account keys configured

 * Go to **"Targets"** and create the following accounts.
 If they already exists under a different display name and you can't rename or duplicate them, you will have to modify Target Criteria in the workflow.